-The Shopify team offers four plans to choose from Lite, Basic Shopify, Shopify and Advanced Shopify.
+The Shopify team offers four plans to choose from Shopify Starter, Basic Shopify, Shopify and Advanced Shopify.
 It's often tough to see which one you should choose, considering you don't want to needlessly spend money for features you don't require.

 Therefore, keep reading to learn about the actual costs you can expect when going with Shopify, and view our recommendations for each Shopify pricing plan below.

 Here's a breakdown of the pricing for each Shopify plan:

 - Shopify Starter Plan – costs $5 per month

 - Basic Shopify Plan – costs $29 per month + 2.9% and 30¢ per transaction

 - Shopify Plan – costs $79 per month + 2.6% and 30¢ per transaction

 - Advanced Shopify Plan – costs $299 per month + 2.4% and 30¢ per transaction

 The Starter Plan starts at $5 per month and lets you sell on your existing website or social media pages.

 There's also an enterprise plan, Shopify Plus, that starts at around $2000 per month + 2.15% per transaction.